mdazfar2/Ezyshop/CONTRIBUTING.md

 > **PRs that have been open for a duration exceeding 45 days will be automatically closed, so please plan accordingly.**
 >
 >**Additionally, PRs that are improperly linted or have a failing build will not be merged.
 Ensure that your code passes linting checks and builds successfully before submitting your PR.**

+>**Don't forget to check .env.example for better insight of the environment variable**